AreaLayer/ArtByte/README.md

-# Smart contracts for Fantom Artion Marketplace
+# Smart contracts for ArtByte Marketplace
+Multi Chain NFT MarketPlace on the Ethereum and RSK